 Starting a new business can seem like a daunting proposition.
 If you manage to hit the market with a timely idea, you can see your business grow exponentially; however if don’t have solid foundation, like a business plan, you can find your business struggling, no matter how great your idea is.

-Following is a twelve-step program for starting up a business.
+Following is a 12-step business plan program for starting up a business.
 It’s a simple and easy checklist that features only some of the things you should take into consideration with your start up venture.

 The Run Down

-- Make sure you have a business plan in place.
+- Make sure you have a plan to start a new business in place.

 - Look into incorporating your business.

 - Get a Federal Tax ID and State Tax ID (if applicable).

 - Contact an attorney.
 Starting a new business means that there are legal issues you should be aware of and getting professional advice will help give you solid footing.